-- Residents of Pennant (High sensitivity) are likely to experience a Medium adverse magnitude of effect, resulting in a Moderate adverse significance of effect. - Residents of Gorsgoch (High sensitivity) are likely to experience a Medium adverse magnitude of effect, resulting in a Moderate Adverse significance of effect. - 7.202 Over time, the proposed planting as described in the Landscape Strategy will become established and mature and, together with the management and maintenance regimes of existing vegetation, will reinforce the existing landscape pattern and framework within which the Development is located and substantially increase the screening provided by roadside hedgerows. - 7.203 As a result, the following significant residual landscape and visual effects are likely to occur: - A Major-moderate to Moderate beneficial residual effect on Watercourses and Water Features; - A Major-moderate beneficial residual effect on Trees and Woodland; - A Moderate adverse residual effect for users of PRoW 25/028/1, as illustrated by Viewpoints 12 and Photomontages 12A and 12B; - A Moderate adverse residual effect for users of PRoW 25/028/1, as illustrated by Viewpoint 13; and - 7.204 With respect to decommissioning, the landscape and visual effects of decommissioning are likely to be very similar to those during construction.
-They key differences will be that: - Decommissioning may be more intense, happening over a more condensed period of time than construction; and - Decommissioning will benefit from the screening provided by the enhanced landscape framework of woodland and hedgerows that have established and matured over 40 years. - 7.205 Overall, decommissioning landscape effects are likely to be the same or less than the construction effects.
-Significant effects on landscape include a Major-Moderate adverse significance of effect on Fields and the Site as a whole. - 7.206 Significant visual effects that are likely to occur during decommissioning are generally similar to those during construction, except where proposed planting will screen views and reduce these effects.
-Significant visual effects include: - a Moderate adverse significance of effect on users of NCR5, as illustrated by Viewpoint 4A and Photomontage 4A; - a Moderate adverse significance of effect on users of PRoW 47/037/1, as illustrated by Viewpoint 10 and Photomontages 10A and 10B; - a Major-Moderate adverse significance of effect on users of PRoW 25/028/1, as illustrated by Viewpoint 12 and Photomontages 12A and 12B; - a Major-Moderate adverse significance of effect on users of PRoW 25/028/1, as illustrated by Viewpoint 13; - a Moderate adverse significance of effect on users of the Minor Road through the Site, as illustrated by Viewpoint 15 and Photomontages 15A and 15B; - a Moderate adverse significance of effect on users of PRoW 47/038/1, as illustrated by Viewpoint 16: - a Moderate Adverse significance of effect on residents of Gorsgoch; and - a Moderate adverse significance of effect on residents of Pennant.

-7.207 Appendix 7.4: Landscape Effects Table, Appendix 7.5: Visual Effects Table and Appendix 7.6: RVAA describe the judgements that have been made and the likely effects that have been assessed.
-Table 7.12 contains a summary of the likely significant effects of the Development.
+- 7.212 Over time, the proposed planting as described in the Landscape Strategy will become established and, together with the management and maintenance regimes of existing vegetation, will reinforce the existing landscape pattern and framework within which the Development is located and substantially increase the screening provided by roadside hedgerows. - 7.213 As a result, the following significant residual landscape and visual effects are likely to occur: - A Moderate Adverse residual effect on Fields; - A Moderate Beneficial residual effect on Watercourses and Water Features; and - A Moderate Beneficial residual effect on Trees and Woodland. - 7.214 With respect to decommissioning, the landscape and visual effects of decommissioning are likely to be very similar to those during construction.
+They key differences will be that: - Decommissioning may be more intense, happening over a more condensed period of time than construction; and - Decommissioning will benefit from the screening provided by the enhanced landscape framework of woodland and hedgerows that have established and matured over 40 years. - 7.215 Appendix 7.4: Landscape Effects Table, Appendix 7.5: Visual Effects Table and Appendix 7.6: RVAA describe the judgements that have been made and the likely effects that have been assessed.
+Table 7.13 contains a summary of the likely significant effects of the Development.